By Dr. Bjorn Mercer | 09/09/2019

 If a student gets a B.A. in philosophy, for instance, that student will acquire amazing critical thinking skills, logic and the ability to argue like a philosopher.
 When that same student then gets an MBA, the student will then acquire financial acumen and business savvy.

 Similarly, if a student gets a B.A. in business administration, that student will acquire financial acumen and business savvy.
-To obtain an M.A. in humanities, that student will have read the great books of human history and developed better written and oral communication skills.
+To obtain a graduate degree in humanities, that student will have read the great books of human history and developed better written and oral communication skills.
 That student will also know how to influence and inspire others and understand what it means to be human.

 Preparing to Be A Future Leader